stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Add Holyheal
 - [x] Add ProtectiveHeal
 - [x] Add spell cooldowns and a way to handle them
+- [x] Store player's attributes (mana,hp etc) in a dictionary (easier application of buffs that way, will remove if checks)

 # Low Priority TODOs
 - Add more content(monster, zone/subzones, npcs, items, vendors, spells and etc)